Conreality/conreality-hal/dummy-gps/README.rst

 Dummy GPS Receiver
 ******************

-This is a simple dummy driver for simulating a `GPS receiver
+This is a simple dummy driver for simulating a stationary `GPS receiver
 <https://en.wikipedia.org/wiki/GPS_navigation_device>`__.

 Usage